Table of Contents

 Evaluation and critique

 Unlike most social networking services, Facebook has a strict real-name policy and it doesn't help that their platform is already bad at handling user data.
-While the real-name system isn't bad in theory, this does force people to act lame, formal, and may worsen social anxiety since all your posts will be tied to your real name.
+While the real-name system isn't bad in theory, this does encourage groupthink and may worsen social anxiety since all your posts will be tied to your real name.
 Meanwhile, other platforms simply allow pseudonyms or let you hide your real name.

 Notes